Retail banking: evolutions, disruptions and solutions in a hyper-connected digital age

 Digital, disruptive and customer threats and opportunities for retail banks

-Even if digital transformation is a priority for most retail banks, reality shows there is still quite some work in the area of digitization, a conditio since qua non for digital transformation, and of underlying processes that are often overlooked.
+Even if digital transformation is a priority for most retail banks, reality shows there is still quite some work in the area of digitization, a conditio sine qua non for digital transformation, and of underlying processes that are often overlooked.

-In a 2012 report (PDF opens), called “Digital transformation in 10 building blocks to boost customer exerience and ROE”, the Efma (a financial industry organization promoting innovation in retail banking) and McKinsey indeed stated retail banking was lagging behind in digitalization/digitization.
+In a 2012 report (PDF opens), called “Digital transformation in 10 building blocks to boost customer experience and ROE”, the Efma (a financial industry organization promoting innovation in retail banking) and McKinsey indeed stated retail banking was lagging behind in digitalization/digitization.
 The report, based on data and perspectives from across the European banking sector, for instance found that only 20-40% of processes are digitalized and 90% of banks invest less than 0.5% of their total spending in digital.

 Efma and McKinsey, known for their annual World Retail Banking reports, have seen improvements in many areas since.
 However, as we’ll see challenges remain and are joined by other.

 In an article in the Financial Times, McKinsey London’s Tunde Olanrewaju, wrote that “retail bank customers don’t experience the same level of digital choice, freedom and empowerment as in other industries” such as travel, to quote just one.
 And that is a challenge as the experiences, choice and digital expectations of consumers are shaped by those in all industries.
 We expect the same level of service and – even more importantly, empowerment – from retail banks as we do from other industries leading the digital evolutions.

 As mentioned before, there are more risks: FinTech start-ups and newcomers with a clear and customer-centric digital approach and/or a disruptive approach enter the market and consumers won’t wait until banks have closed the digital gap neither.
 Furthermore, digital laggards will become more visible as their competitors do close the gap, Olanrewaju emphasizes.